Azure Data Lake Storage

 Safeguard your data lake with capabilities that span encryption, data access, and network-level control—all designed to help you drive insights more securely.

 Build a scalable foundation for your analytics

 Ingest data at scale using a wide range of data ingestion tools.
-Process data using Azure Databricks, Synapse Analytics or HDInsight.
-And visualise the data with Microsoft Power BI for transformational insights.
+Process data using Azure Databricks, Azure Synapse Analytics, or Azure HDInsight.
+And visualize the data with Microsoft Power BI for transformational insights.

-Optimise costs by scaling storage and compute independently – which you can’t do with on-premises data lakes.
-Tier up or down based on usage, and take advantage of automated lifecycle management policies for optimising storage costs.
+Optimize costs by scaling storage and compute independently—which you can’t do with on-premises data lakes.
+Tier up or down based on usage and take advantage of automated lifecycle management policies for optimizing storage costs.

 Comprehensive security and compliance, built in